 The majority of women in the U.S. will develop fibroids at some point in their lifetime.
 Fibroids can cause heavy, prolonged or painful periods that prevent women from participating in daily activities, such as work, school and exercise.

 Living with fibroids is often a self-managed cycle of pain, frustration, and unpredictable symptoms.
-Many women live with fibroid pain for years before seeking treatment in an effort to avoid undergoing a hysterectomy.
+Many women live with fibroid pain for years before seeking fibroid pain treatment NYC in an effort to avoid undergoing a hysterectomy.

 Fortunately, today there are effective uterus-preserving treatments.
-Our team of specialists offer minimally invasive low risk treatments as an alternative to surgery.
-With advances in imaging and procedural techniques, patients can opt for treatments that have shorter recovery times, less complications, and equal or better results than surgical procedures.
+Our team of specialists offer minimally invasive low risk treatments as an alternative to surgery for fibroid pain treatment NYC.
+With advances in imaging and procedural techniques, patients can opt for fibroid pain treatment NYC that have shorter recovery times, less complications, and equal or better results than surgical procedures.

 Not all women develop symptoms from their fibroids, but those who do most commonly suffer from severe menstrual cramps, abdominal pain, and pelvic pain.
 Severity of fibroid pain and symptoms differ depending on fibroid location as well as size.